HaramChoi-askui/ios-simulator-automation/README.md

 This article demonstrates how to use **askui** to automate web searching on iOS Simulator.

-⚠️Note that, for now, there is no support for automating real iOS devices.
+⚠️ Note that, for now, there is no support for automating real iOS devices.
 The method shown in this article is **only for iOS Simulator** running on **macOS**.

-In fact, **askui** has no official support for automation on iOS devices yet.
-But we can automate the iOS Simulator running on macOS, because **askui** performs the automation on the OS level, hence, we can possibly automate everything that is running within the operating system😎
+In fact, **askui** has no official support for automation on iOS (including the Simulator) yet.
+But we can automate the iOS Simulator running on macOS, because **askui** performs the automation on the OS level, hence, we can possibly automate everything that is running within the operating system 😎

 Taking it into account, let's start by checking the requirements.